-Ely Gold & Minerals Inc. (the "Company" or "Ely") was incorporated under the Business Corporations Act (Alberta) on May 10, 1996, and since 2004 its principal business activity has been the acquisition, exploration and development of exploration and evaluation assets.
+Ely Gold & Minerals Inc. (the "Company" or "Ely") was incorporated under the Business Corporations Act (Alberta) on May 10, 1996.
+The Company was continued into British Columbia in 2002 where it is now domiciled and governed by the Business Corporations Act (British Columbia).
+Since 2004 its principal business activity has been the acquisition, exploration and development of exploration and evaluation assets.
 The Company is listed on the TSX Venture Exchange ("TSX-V"), having the symbol ELY.